-Following those mid-autumn weeks spent following arrival in St. John's, Seaman Morgan, promoted by this time from the rank of seaman recruit and one of a draft of three-hundred nine Naval Reservists and officers, embarked on November 5-6 onto the Cunard ocean-liner Franconia which had arrived in St. John's having sailed from New York en route to Liverpool.
+Following those afore-mentioned five weeks of service spent in St. John's, Seaman St. Croix, promoted by this time from the rank of seaman recruit and one of a draft of three-hundred nine Naval Reservists and officers, embarked on November 5-6 onto the Cunard ocean-liner Franconia which had arrived in St. John's from New York.